Zolmeister/Zolmeister.github.io/_posts/2014-10-25-10x-logging-at-clay-io.md

 The logstash daemon runs [ElasticSearch](http://www.elasticsearch.org/) and [Kibana](http://www.elasticsearch.org/overview/kibana/) to analyze logs.
-You can apply many filters and create complex queries into your log data this way because of the power of ElasticSearch.
+You can apply many filters and create complex queries into your log data this way because of ElasticSearch.

-Note that you cannot expose ElasticSearch ports publicly, or your server will get hacked (!).
-This happened to us, and our solution was to move our infrastructure to [Amazon VPC](http://aws.amazon.com/vpc/) so that the only way to analyze our logs is to be inside of our privileged network.
+Note that you cannot expose ElasticSearch ports publicly or your server will get hacked (!).
+This happened to us, and our solution was to move our infrastructure to [Amazon VPC](http://aws.amazon.com/vpc/) so that the only way to get to the logs is to be inside of our privileged network.